scalabli/quo/docs/utils.rst

 Launching Applications
 ----------------------

-Quo supports launching applications through :func:`launch`.
+Quo supports launching applications through :func:`quo.launch`.
 This can be used to open the default application associated with a URL or filetype.
 This can be used to launch web browsers or picture viewers, for instance.
 In addition to this, it can also launch the file manager and automatically